cargo ship on sea birds eye view

 1) Secure Food Products with High-Quality Packaging

-To prevent spoilage during international food parcel shipments, proper packaging is essential.
-Businesses should utilize high-quality, food-grade packaging materials, such as metal food tins, vacuum-sealed bags, and plastic wraps, to protect their products and ensure delivery in optimal condition regardless of the destination.
+To keep food fresh when shipping it overseas, proper packaging is key.
+Make sure to use high-quality, food-grade packaging materials, such as metal food tins, vacuum-sealed bags, and plastic wraps, to protect your products.

-During the packing process, make sure that you do not mix food items, such as perishable raw and cooked foods.
+When packing, make sure that your food parcel does not mix food items, such as perishable raw and cooked foods.
 This can lead to cross-contamination and potential foodborne illness.

 2) Ensure Optimal Temperature